mmistakes/minimal-mistakes/_pages/about.md

 ---
 ## Work Experience

 **Summer 2017:** Quantitative Research Internship at **Citadel LLC** - Worked in the Global Quantitative Strategies (GQS) team under the Equities Market Making (EMM) group at Citadel Securities.
+Used a variety of robust clustering algorithms (DBSCAN, subspace clustering, spectral) and computer vision techniques for noisy popular foreign stock return data.
+Optimized the factor models and robust dimensionality reduction techniques for better stock return prediction and trading systems.
+Also investigated client trade data for strategic patterns and toxic behaviors.
+Wrote two internal reports detailing the results.

-**Summer 2016:** Student Research Internship at **Microsoft Research Asia (MSRA)** - Worked under Professor Wei Chen on social network, optimization, and multiarmed bandits.
+**Summer 2016:** Student Research Internship at **Microsoft Research Asia (MSRA)** - Worked under Professor Wei Chen and other interns on social network (independent cascade models), optimization (submodular optimization), and multiarmed bandits (Thomspon Sampling).